rudi23/libsql-replica-demo/README.md

 Available routes:

 - http://localhost:3800 - this will return a list of available routes.
-- http://localhost:3800/server - this will return the list of books from the primary server.
+- http://localhost:3800/server - this will return the list of books from the primary server db.
-- http://localhost:3800/server/add - this will add a new book to the primary server.
+- http://localhost:3800/server/add - this will add a new book to the primary server db.
-- http://localhost:3800/replica - this will return the list of books from the replica server.
+- http://localhost:3800/replica - this will return the list of books from the replica db.
-- http://localhost:3800/replica/add - this will add a new book to the replica server.
+- http://localhost:3800/replica/add - this will add a new book to the replica db.
-- http://localhost:3800/replica2 - this will return the list of books from the replica server 2.
+- http://localhost:3800/replica2 - this will return the list of books from the replica db 2.
-- http://localhost:3800/replica2/add - this will add a new book to the replica server 2.
+- http://localhost:3800/replica2/add - this will add a new book to the replica db 2.

 ### Access MinIO Console